SingleCycleKing/2015-StayUp/freshman.md

 ###2.Algorithm (15 Points)
 - Please simulate the following scene with single direction circular linked list.
-- Scene: There are some(n) students which are in clockwise order sit in a circle.
-From the first student to the "m" student, the last of them leave the circle.
-Could you tell me the number of the last student to leave.
+- Scene: Some students are sitting in a circle, numerical ordered clockwisely.
+There is a number M, a death number.
+Starting from No.1, the student counted No.M will be eliminated.
+Which number will be the final one left?
 Please write a piece of code to calculate the result.

 ![](https://github.com/SingleCycleKing/UniqueStudio/blob/master/img/3.png)